Node.js Part 4: npm guide, package.json and package-lock.json files

 When installing packages using npm (or yarn ), two installation options are available: local and global.

-By default, when using a command like to install a package npm install lodash, the package is in a folder node_moduleslocated in the project folder.
-In addition, if the above command was executed, npm will also add a library entry lodashto the dependenciesfile section package.jsonthat is in the current directory.
+located in the project folder.
+In addition, if the above command was executed, npm will also add a library entry lodash

-Global installation of packages is performed using the flag -g:
+that is in the current directory.
+Global installation of packages is performed using the flag

-npm install -g lodash
+:npm install -g lodash

 By executing such a command, npm does not install the package in the local project folder.
 Instead, it copies package files to a global location.
 Where exactly do these files go?